Leroy Colquhoun

 Leroy Colquhoun (born 1 March 1980) is a Jamaican sprinter.
-He won a silver medal in 4 x 400 metres relay at the 2003 IAAF World Indoor Championships and a gold medal in the same event at the 2004 IAAF World Indoor Championships.
+He won a silver medal in 4 × 400 metres relay at the 2003 IAAF World Indoor Championships and a gold medal in the same event at the 2004 IAAF World Indoor Championships.

 Colquhoun ran track collegiately at Louisiana State University.

 Before starting his sprinting career he attended trials for the Jamaica national bobsled team.